The Conradian: Style Conventions

 Punctuation and Spelling

 Spelling should conform to The Oxford English Dictionary except for cited material, which should retain original spelling conventions.
+We do, however, use -ize not -ise forms for verbs, as does Cambridge University Press (thus, "realize," not "realise").

-Numerals are to be appear as follows throughout: 80-88 (not 80-8), 100-09 (not 100-9), 239-40 (not 239-240), and references to dates should follow the standard Continental styling of day/month/year: thus, 2 August 1900 (not August 2, 1900).
+Numerals are to appear as follows throughout: 81-82 (not 81-2), 100-09 (not 100-9), 239-40 (not 239-240), and references to dates should follow the standard Continental styling of day/month/year: thus, 2 August 1900 (not the American form August 2, 1900), nor the increasingly popular 10th January.

 Citing Standard Works

 Letters are to be referenced to The Collected Letters of Joseph Conrad, 9 vols., edited by Laurence Davies et al. (Cambridge University Press, 1983-2007 ).
-Citations to this work should take the form CL0 000 and should appear in round brackets (parentheses) in the body of the essay.
+Citations to this work are to take the form CL0 000 and should appear in round brackets (parentheses) in the body of the essay.
 Where correspondent and date need to be cited if not in the essay itself, the form to be followed is as follow: (to H. G. Wells, 6 January 1900, CL2 239-40).

 Citing Secondary Material

 The Conradian uses a "Works cited" format together with author-date-page citations in the body of the essay.
-Footnotes, which should be kept to a minimum, are to be reserved for short form references to works listed in the "Works cited" section and for very brief supplementary discussions.
+Footnotes, which should be kept to a minimum, are to be reserved for short form references to works listed in the "Works cited" section and for brief supplementary discussions.

 Citations to secondary works in print in the body of the essay or in footnotes should appear thus: Surname Year: Page number.
-In the body of the essay this information should appear in round brackets: (Surname 2005: 000).
+In the body of the essay this information should appear in round brackets: (Surname 2011: 000).
 Consult the MLA Style Guide on citing on-line sources or other non-print sources.

 Emphases added in citations should take the form "emphasis added" (not "my italics"), and this should be used sparingly.